 QUICK NAVIGATION

 Designing the kitchen is no easy task.
 It requires effort, time, and resources.
-And more than that, it also demands extensive planning, material searching, and accurate designing in order to achieve the desired result.
+More than that, it also demands extensive planning, material searching, and accurate designing to achieve the desired result.

-You also need to consider those underlying factors which have the most impact when it comes to the kitchen’s efficiency and usability.
+You also need to consider those underlying factors that have the most impact when it comes to the kitchen’s efficiency and usability.
 Different materials have different perks.
-In this article, we’re going to look at eleven (11) most commonly used kitchen countertop materials and get to know more about their nature, as well as their pros and cons.
+In this article, we’re going to look at #11 most commonly used kitchen countertop materials and get to know more about their nature, as well as their pros and cons.
 Let’s dive right in.

 1. Marble